HOW TO CHOOSE

 BOND

-High-quality writing papers, historically used for printing bonds and legal documents.
-Bond papers are made to withstand handling and filing, the principal requirements are strength and durability.
-Bond paper may be made from either cotton or wood pulp and is the primary grade used for office & school copiers.
+High-quality writing paper historically used for printing bonds and legal documents.
+Bond papers are made to withstand handling and filing; the principal requirements are strength and durability.
+Bond paper may be made from cotton or wood pulp and is the primary grade used for office & school copiers.

 BRISTOL

-General term for cardstock made for stiffness unlike cover paper which is made to fold.
-Bristols are 0.006" or greater in thicknessand used for indexing, art prints and painting, post cards, covers, etc.
+General term for cardstock made for stiffness, unlike cover paper, which is made to fold.
+Bristols are 0.006" or greater in thickness and are used for indexing, art prints and painting, postcards, covers, etc.

 COVER

-Heavyweight, fine quality, coated and uncoated printing papers made with good folding characteristics.
-Cover papers are used for the covers of brochures and catalogs, and also for such products as folders, brochures, cards, posters, menus, and more.
+Heavyweight, fine-quality coated and uncoated printing papers made with good folding characteristics.
+Cover papers are used for the covers of brochures and catalogs and also for such products as folders, brochures, cards, posters and menus.

 TEXT

 High-quality uncoated printing papers made in a wide variety of colors and textures.
-Text weights are primarily for thee inside pages of books, brochures, and catalogs.
+Text weights are primarily for the inside pages of books, brochures and catalogs.
 Text is usually made with a matching cover.

 FINISH